Remote Sensing and Geospatial Data

 Using the reserved validation data, construct a confusion matrix comparing classified results to ground-truth observations.
 Calculate accuracy metrics:[42]

-Countries should target minimum overall accuracy of 80% for ecosystem extent mapping, consistent with IPCC good practice guidance for land cover mapping.[35]
+- Minimum 80% overall accuracy, consistent with IPCC good practice guidance for land cover mapping;[43] AND

 Step 9: Document Accuracy Assessment